rdfostrich/article-jws2018-ostrich/content/ingestion.md

 which is required for the batch ingestion.
 [](#algorithm-ingestion-batch-merge) shows the pseudocode of an algorithm for merging a changeset into another changeset, and returning the resulting merged changeset.
-First, on line 3, all contents of the original changeset are copied into the new changeset.
+First, all contents of the original changeset are copied into the new changeset (line 3).
-After that, an iteration over all triples of the second changeset is started on line 4.
+After that, we iterate over all triples of the second changeset (line 4).
-If the changeset already contained the given triple, i.e., it is a local change (line 5), the local change flag is set to the negation of the local change flag in the first changeset.
+If the changeset already contained the given triple---it is a local change (line 5),
+<span style="color:red">Miel: following sentence needs rephrasing?</span>the local change flag is set to the negation of the local change flag in the first changeset.
-Otherwise (line 8), the triple is added to the new changeset, and the local change flag is set to `false`.
+Otherwise, the triple is added to the new changeset, and the local change flag is set to `false` (line 8-10).
-Finally, in both cases (line 12) the addition flag of the triple in the new changeset is copied from the second changeset.
+Finally, in both cases the addition flag of the triple in the new changeset is copied from the second changeset (line 12).

 <figure id="algorithm-ingestion-batch-merge" class="algorithm numbered">
 ````/algorithms/ingestion-batch-merge.txt````